Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 Shingle Recycling in Wisconsin and Nationwide: The Bigger Picture

 Kafka Granite also collects used shingles from Outagamie, Brown, and other Wisconsin counties.
-Their Mosinee facility processes up to 35 thousand tons of shingles annually, material that would otherwise head to landfills.
+Their Mosinee facility processes up to 35,000 tons of shingles annually, material that would otherwise go to landfills.

-If the U.S. recycled all of its annual asphalt shingle waste we could avoid about 1.4 million tons of CO₂ emissions each year.
-Taking almost 250 thousand cars off the road would have an equivalent climate impact.
+If the U.S. recycled all of its annual asphalt shingle waste, we could avoid about 1.4 million tons of CO₂ emissions each year.
+Removing almost 250,000 cars from the road would have an equivalent climate impact.

 Is Shingle Recycling Cheaper Than the Landfill?